Chapter 2. Deploying an NFS server

 Sparse files

-Enables files to have one or more empty spaces, or gaps, which are unallocated or uninitialized data blocks consisting only of zeros.
+Enables files to have one or more empty spaces, or gaps, which are unallocated or uninitialized data blocks consisting of zeros.
 This enables applications to map out the location of holes in the sparse file.

 Space reservation